 ''I chose not to do a fourth Pirates film because it's just not gonna scare me any more and that is a dangerous place to be,'' he says.

-Creative people rarely succeeded by playing it safe.
+Creative people rarely succeed by playing it safe.
 They have learnt to embrace the uncertain.